TheresaLui/SelfHelpContent_v2/articles/microsoft.databox.jobs/dbx-databox-data-copy-and-validation-only-preparetoship-available.md

 ## **Can't use the device, only 'Prepare to ship' is available**

 ## **Recommended Steps**
-If you experience an issue of only 'Prepare to ship' option being avaialble then,
-1. Proceed to create support request
-2. Send back the device with issue
+1. Log a Support request.
+2. Return the device and create a new order.
+A replacement device will be sent to you.<br>